 In its response, the MWRD accepted recommendations 5, 6, and 7.
-The remaining five recommendations were pending as the MWRD was waiting for the results of the above-referenced Disparity Study to make a decision on those recommendations.
-We understand that the Disparity Study is now complete and has been submitted to the MWRD and anticipate a response to the remaining recommendations in the near future.
+The remaining five recommendations are pending as MWRD is waiting for the results of the above-referenced Disparity Study to make a decision on the remaining recommendations.
+A Senior MWRD official recently informed the OIIG that the Disparity Study was completed and the MWRD held a study session in July 2022.
+Further, the MWRD is in the process of drafting an Affirmative Action Ordinance for the Board of Commissioners to approve at an upcoming Board of Commissioners Meeting.
+The MWRD will then be able to provide an update to the remaining OIIG recommendations.